The Great Gatsby (2013 film): Screenplay

-Breanne L. Healman noted five key changes made in the novel's plot: Nick Carraway is writing from a sanitarium, having checked himself in some time after the summer with Gatsby; he flirts with Jordan Baker but, unlike what happens in the novel, he's "too smitten with Gatsby to notice her"; Gatsby himself makes a grand entrance, whereas in the novel some time passes as they talk before Carraway realizes who he is; some of the racism or anti-Semitism has been toned down or removed; finally, Gatsby dies thinking his pursuit of Daisy was successful.
+The screenplay by Baz Luhrmann and Craig Pearce made five notable changes to the novel's plot: Nick Carraway writes from a sanitarium, having checked himself in some time after the summer with Gatsby; he flirts with Jordan Baker but, unlike what happens in the novel, he's "too smitten with Gatsby to notice her"; Gatsby himself makes a grand entrance, whereas in the novel some time passes as they talk before Carraway realizes who he is; some of the racism or antisemitism has been toned down or removed; finally, Gatsby dies thinking his pursuit of Daisy was successful.

 Filming

-The Great Gatsby was planned to be filmed in the New York City area where the novel is set, starting in June 2011.
-The director instead opted to shoot principal photography in Sydney.
+Principal photography was shot in Sydney.
 Filming began on September 5, 2011, at Fox Studios Australia and finished on December 22, 2011, with additional shots filmed in January 2012.
 The film was shot with Red Epic digital cameras and Zeiss Ultra Prime lenses.
-The "Valley of Ashes", the desolate land located between West Egg and New York was shot in Balmain, New South Wales and Manly Business School in Manly–known as Saint Patrick's Seminary–doubled as Gatsby's mansion.
+The "Valley of Ashes", the desolate land located between West Egg and New York was shot in Balmain, New South Wales.

+Manly Business School in Manly, New South Wales—known as Saint Patrick's Seminary—doubled as Gatsby's mansion.
+Palm trees had to be digitally removed in post-production to convey a faithfulness to the Long Island setting.
 Nick's house was located in Centennial Park.
 Daisy's house was Gowan Brae, a historic mansion at The King's School, Parramatta.

 Sets

-In creating the background scenery for the world depicted in the film, designer Catherine Martin stated that the team styled the interior sets of Jay Gatsby's mansion with gilded opulence, in a style that blended establishment taste with Art Deco.
+In creating the background scenery for the world depicted in the film, designer Catherine Martin stated that the team styled the interior sets of Jay Gatsby's mansion with gilded opulence in a style that blended establishment taste with Art Deco.
 The long-destroyed Beacon Towers, thought by scholars to have partially inspired Fitzgerald's Jay Gatsby estate, was used as a main inspiration for Gatsby's home in the film.

-The location used to film the exterior of Jay Gatsby's mansion was the college building of the International College of Management, Sydney, Some inspiration was also drawn from other Gold Coast, Long Island, mansions, including Oheka Castle and La Selva Mansion.
+The location used to film the exterior of Jay Gatsby's mansion was the college building of the International College of Management, Sydney.
+Some inspiration was also drawn from other Gold Coast, Long Island, mansions, including Oheka Castle and La Selva Mansion.
 Features evoking the Long Island mansions were added in post-production.

-The inspiration for the film version of the Buchanan estate came from Old Westbury Gardens.
+The inspiration for the film version of the Buchanan estate came from Old Westbury Gardens in Old Westbury, New York.
 The mansion exterior was built on a soundstage, with digital enhancements added.
 The interior sets for the Buchanan mansion were inspired by the style of Hollywood Regency.

 The home of Nick Carraway was conceived as an intimate cottage, in contrast with the grandeur of the neighboring Gatsby mansion.
 Objects chosen adhered to a central theme of what the designers saw as classic Long Island.
 The architecture conjures American Arts and Crafts, with Gustav Stickley-type furnishings inside and an Adirondack-style swing out.

-The opening scene was filmed from Rivendell Child, Adolescent and Family Unit in Concord, Sydney, only a few kilometres from Sydney 2000 Olympic Stadium.
+The opening scene was filmed from Rivendell Child, Adolescent and Family Unit in Concord, Sydney, only a few kilometers from Sydney 2000 Olympic Stadium.